zumot/version.is/README.md

 GET http://version.is/<project_name>
 ```

 The response can be delivered in 3 different formats; text/html, text/plain, application/json.
-You can specify the format using the querystring like this:
+You can specify the format like this:
 ```
 GET http://version.is/projects?format=<html|plain|json>
 GET http://version.is/<project_name>?format=<html|plain|json>